tensorsense/faceflow/README.md

 # FaceFlow: Facial Action Units Estimator

 ## Purpose 🚀
-FaceFlow is a PyTorch Lightning-based repository simplifying the creation of models for detecting facial biomechanics through Facial Action Units(https://imotions.com/blog/learning/research-fundamentals/facial-action-coding-system/).
+FaceFlow is a PyTorch Lightning-based repository simplifying the creation of models for detecting facial biomechanics through [Facial Action Units](https://imotions.com/blog/learning/research-fundamentals/facial-action-coding-system/).<br>
 It allows easy storage of configurations as code, enabling reproducibility for each experiment.

 ## Overview 🏄🏽‍♂️
 The regular model can use any backbone, eg [ConvNext](https://arxiv.org/abs/2201.03545).<br>